kinchanmaemo/standalone-html/README.md

 # standalone-html
 include all external css/js and encode image in base64 into a single html file.

+# Installation

+You can use npm package to get module installed

+npm install -g standalone-html

 Usage: standalone [options] < full path to source html >